seleniumbase/SeleniumBase/help_docs/customizing_test_runs.md

 --port=PORT  # (The port that's used by the test server.)
 --proxy=SERVER:PORT  # (This is the proxy server:port combo used by tests.)
 --agent=STRING  # (This designates the web browser's User Agent to use.)
+--mobile  # (The option to use the mobile emulator while running tests.)
+--metrics=STRING  # ("CSSWidth,Height,PixelRatio" for mobile emulator tests.)
 --extension-zip=ZIP  # (Load a Chrome Extension .zip file, comma-separated.)
 --extension-dir=DIR  # (Load a Chrome Extension directory, comma-separated.)
 --headless  # (The option to run tests headlessly.
 The default on Linux OS.)